 The purpose of this contest is to allow entrants to showcase their talents and/or encourages entrants to try new recipes.
+All items entered will be auctioned at convention to assists in Lecturer's Program prizes.
+Additional Rules:

 - 1. All general contest rules apply. - 2.
 Each entry shall include the recipe, typed or legibly printed. - 3.
 Entries shall be made "from scratch", no mixes for baked goods. - 4.
 Yeast breads display should be on a disposable plate; fruit pies should be in a disposable pan. - 5.
 Canned items will not be returned. - 6.
 Judging will be based on appearance, texture and flavor.